albirrkarim/albirrkarim/README.md

 #### Private

-I you want access to my private research you can send me a message via discord
+You want access to my private research you can send me a message via discord

 albirrkarim#8171